-- ask and answer simple questions using basic vocabulary concerning immediate surroundings.

-- talk about past and future events, compare people or situations, talk about familiar situations such as your home, house chores, stores, meals and health.

-- pronounce sounds of French correctly, as well as recognize and imitate essential intonation and rhythmic patterns of the language.
+- ask and answer simple questions using basic vocabulary concerning immediate surroundings. - talk about past and future events, compare people or situations, talk about familiar situations such as your home, house chores, stores, and meals. - pronounce sounds of French correctly, as well as recognize and imitate essential intonation and rhythmic patterns of the language.